10 Best Marketing Project Management Software Solutions [2024]

 • HubSpot

-Zoho Projects is one of the best-value project management options on the market, offering a full-featured deck for resource and time management, project customization, team collaboration, and automation.
-It is one of the most affordable project management solutions, with even its highest-tier Enterprise package coming in at $9 to $10, the approximate price of most competitors’ lower-tier, limited packages.
+Zoho Projects is one of the best-value project management options available, offering a full-featured deck for resource and time management, project customization, team collaboration, and automation.
+It is one of the most affordable project management solutions, with even its highest-tier Enterprise package coming in at only $9 to $10, which is the approximate price of most competitors’ lower-tier, limited packages.

 Although Zoho Projects users have reported limitations with reporting and mobile app functionality, the platform makes up for it with many of its other features.
-Significantly, Zoho Projects has many third-party integrations, as well as integrations with the following Zoho ecosystem tools that could be helpful for marketing agencies in particular:
+Significantly, Zoho Projects has many third-party integrations, as well as integrations with the following Zoho ecosystem tools that could be helpful for marketing agencies:

 • Zoho CRM